delphidabbler/codesnip-faq/UsingCodeSnip.md

 You can temporarily disable proxy access by un-ticking the ***Use proxy server*** check box and clicking ***OK***.
 Re-enable it when you like by ticking the check box again: CodeSnip will remember the previous data.

 Your password is stored in CodeSnip's config file in encrypted form.

-You must remember it because CodeSnip will **not** remind you of it.
+> **WARNING: You must remember your proxy password it because CodeSnip *is not able* remind you of it.**

 ## FAQ 6